 Great Forester River Catchment Water Management Plan Review and Amendment Project: Water-related values (258Kb

-These values will be used to develop catchment-specific objectives for the amended Plan.
+These values have been used to develop catchment-specific objectives for the amended Plan.

 Several studies and assessments have been undertaken to gain a better understanding of the important freshwater ecosystem values in the catchment: